Read the story of

-At Cobase, we believe that our customers are the ones who should tell our story and what our solution solves for them in their daily business.
+At Cobase, we firmly believe that our customers are the true narrators of our success, sharing their stories and highlighting how our solution seamlessly addresses their daily business challenges.

 The story of Pim Bezemer

 Evos is an international and independent energy storage company that operates a network of premium tank terminals.
 Evos terminals are located in the Netherlands, Belgium, Germany, Spain, and Malta.
 Evos expects to increase its global footprint in the future.

 Evos, at short notice, needed to gain insight and control over the bank accounts of the acquired terminals and started looking for a platform that would quickly give a grip on cash management without having to manage different bank portals and, on top of that, the user administration of these accounts.

 Treasury and Insurance Risk Manager